mherwege/openhab2-addons/bundles/org.openhab.binding.upnpcontrol/README.md

 This `udn` uniquely defines the UPnP device.
 It can be retrieved from the thing ID when using auto discovery.

+Both also have `refresh` configuration parameter.
+This parameter defines a polling interval for polling the state of the `upnprenderer` or `upnpserver`.
+The default polling interval is 60s.
+O turns off polling.

 Additionally, a `upnpserver` device has the following optional configuration parameters:

 * `filter`: when true, only list content that is playable on the renderer, default is `false`.